Tubbz-alt/Thoynk.github.io/README.md

-# Thoynk.AI

-Collaborative AI ... a radically simpler, more robust, more reliable, antifragile internet infrstructure for highly distributed collaborative design and data analysis
+Thoynk.AI is highly collaborative AI ... a radically simpler, more robust, more reliable, antifragile internet infrstructure for highly distributed collaborative design and data analysis or search